Beware of some unscrupulous invention promotion companies…

 ► The company refuses to provide in writing the number of ideas they have represented and how many inventors made more money than they invested.

-► The company refuses to provide the inventor with at least three clients (preferably in the inventors own local area) that can verify their credibility.
+► The company refuses to provide the inventor with at least three clients (preferably in the inventor’s local area) that can verify their credibility.

-► The company tells you to fully describe your idea in writing and then tells you to mail this information to yourself and not open the envelope.
-This ploy is used to give the inventor the false impression that the idea is somehow protected.
-In fact, it does absolutely nothing.
+► The company tells you to describe your idea in writing and then mail this information to yourself and not open the envelope.
+This ploy gives the inventor the false impression that the idea is somehow protected.
+But unfortunately, the strategy does absolutely nothing.

 ► The company recommends applying for a design patent without discussing the reasons and limitations in detail.

-► The company runs slick ads on radio, television, and national magazines.
+► The company runs slick ads on radio, television, and in national magazines.

 ► The company provides a patent search without a careful discussion of the features and scope of the prior art or potential limitations on the scope of the claims for your invention.

 ► The company claims to have a financial interest in your invention but also asks for a fee.
-The Company most likely makes most of their money from fees.
+The company most likely makes most of its money from fees.